Exam_Economics_Question_SS1

 A) primary productive

-B) items of production
+B) factors of production

-D) factors of production
+C) items of production

 • 40.
 Economics is founded on the principle that

-A) human needs are easy to define
+B) human needs are easy to define

 C) human wants are more than human wants